typescript-language-server/typescript-language-server/docs/configuration.md

 Accepts a list of `tsserver` (typescript) plugins.
 The `name` and the `location` are required.
 The `location` is a path to the package or a directory in which `tsserver` will try to import the plugin `name` using Node's `require` API.
-The `languages` property specifying which extra language IDs the language server should accept.
-This is required if plugin enables support for language IDs that this server does not support by default (so other than `typescript`, `typescriptreact`, `javascript`, `javascriptreact`).
-It's an optional property and only affects which file types the language server allows to be opened and not the `tsserver` itself.
+The `languages` property specifies which extra language IDs the language server should accept.
+This is required when plugin enables support for language IDs that this server does not support by default (so other than `typescript`, `typescriptreact`, `javascript`, `javascriptreact`).
+It's an optional property and only affects which file types the language server allows to be opened and do not concern the `tsserver` itself.

 ### `tsserver` options